mei-friend/mei-markup-skeleton/README.md

 The material includes:

-* `01_Mondnacht am Meer.mei`: an uncorrected transcription of the latest hand with measure zones
+* `01_Mondnacht-am-Meer.mei`: an uncorrected transcription of the latest hand with measure zones
-* `02_Mondnacht am Meer.mei`: corrected version of the latest hand (including careful normalisation, without any markup etc.)
+* `02_Mondnacht-am-Meer.mei`: corrected version of the latest hand (including careful normalisation, without any markup etc.)
 * source images (see `./img`)
 * uncorrected MuseScore transcription (see `./raw`)
 * unmodified MusicXML export (see `./raw`)